boazbk/tcs/lec_08a_restricted_models.md

-## Context free grammars
+## Context free grammars { #seccfg }

 If you have ever written a program, you've experienced a _syntax error_.
-You also probably had the experience of your program entering into an _infinite loop_.
+You probably also had the experience of your program entering into an _infinite loop_.
-What is less likely is that the compiler or interpreter entered an infinite loop when trying to figure out if your program has a syntax error.
+What is less likely is that the compiler or interpreter entered an infinite loop while trying to figure out if your program has a syntax error.

 When a person designs a programming language, they need to determines its _syntax_.
-That is, they need to determine which strings corresponds to valid programs, and which ones do not.
+That is, the designer decides which strings corresponds to valid programs, and which ones do not (i.e., which strings contain a syntax error).
-A compiler or interpreter is given a string $x$ as an input and needs to determine whether $x$ corresponds to a valid program or it contains a syntax error.
+To ensure that a compiler or interpreter always halts when checking for syntax errors, language designers typically _do not_ use a general Turing-complete mechanism to express their syntax.
-To ensure that the compiler will always halt in this computation, language designers typically _don't_ use a general Turing-complete mechanism to express their syntax but rather a _restricted_ computational model.
+Rather they use a _restricted_ computational model.
 One of the most popular choices for such models is _context free grammars_.

-To explain context free grammars, let's begin with a canonical example.
+To explain context free grammars, let us begin with a canonical example.
-Let us try to define a function $ARITH:\Sigma^* \rightarrow \{0,1\}$ that takes as input a string $x$ over the alphabet $\Sigma = \{ (,),+,-,\times,\div,0,1,2,3,4,5,6,7,8,9\}$ and returns $1$ if and only if the string $x$ represents a valid arithmetic expression.
+Consider the function $ARITH:\Sigma^* \rightarrow \{0,1\}$ that takes as input a string $x$ over the alphabet $\Sigma = \{ (,),+,-,\times,\div,0,1,2,3,4,5,6,7,8,9\}$ and returns $1$ if and only if the string $x$ represents a valid arithmetic expression.
-Intuitively, we build expressions by applying an operation to smaller expressions, or enclosing them in parenthesis, where the "base case" corresponds to expressions that are simply numbers.
+Intuitively, we build expressions by applying an operation such as $+$,$-$,$\times$ or $\div$ to smaller expressions, or enclosing them in parenthesis, where the "base case" corresponds to expressions that are simply numbers.
-A bit more precisely, we can make the following definitions:
+More precisely, we can make the following definitions:

 * A _digit_ is one of the symbols $0,1,2,3,4,5,6,7,8,9$.